openshift/enhancements/enhancements/network-observability/network-observability.md

 ## Proposal

 Network Observability covers a broad area.
-In the first release, it will focus on obtaining and storing NetFlow data and providing visualization for this.
+In the first release, it will focus on obtaining and storing NetFlow-like data and providing visualization for this.
 This is a logical first step in showing what is happening on your network.

-Network Observability will be an opt-in feature that needs to be enabled by a user with an admin or cluster-admin role.
-This is done by installing the Network Observability Operator and Loki Operator.
+Network Observability will be an opt-in feature that needs to be enabled by a user with a cluster-admin role.
+This is done by installing the Network Observability operator and Loki operator.
 The user can do this using the web console or the CLI.

-***Note:*** *The term "NetFlow" is used generically throughout this document and is synonymous with IPFIX, which is the IETF version of NetFlow.*
+***Note:*** *The term "NetFlow" is used generically throughout this document.
+Because the Network Observability operator deploys both agents and collectors, it doesn't have to use the NetFlow standard, or its IPFIX sequel, but it uses an internal protobuf-based format instead, that is roughly equivalent in terms of content.
+The operator is also able to listen IPFIX flows sent from OVS as an alternative.*

 ### Workflow Description

 Either Open vSwitch (OVS) or eBPF agent will be configured to export flows.
-The data will be collected and combined with Kubernetes-related information (e.g. pod, services, namespaces) and then saved in local persistent storage or cloud storage such as Amazon S3.
+The data will be collected and combined with Kubernetes-related information (e.g. pod, services, namespaces) and then saved in local persistent storage or cloud storage such as Amazon S3, via Loki.

-The web console will provide a NetFlow table and topology views showing traffic between pods.
-In the future, more visualization and functionality will be added to include areas such as extra network data gathered using eBPF, policy validation, security risks, and more.
+The web console will provide a NetFlow table and topology views showing traffic between pods, as well as a couple of general statistics and time-series displayed as an overview.

+In the future, more visualization and functionality can be added to include areas such as extra network data gathered using eBPF, policy validation, security risks, and more.

 ### User Stories